Sakshamyadav6/resume-builder/README.md

-Here's how the README file would look for a project named **Resume Builder**:

----

 # Resume Builder

 **Resume Builder** is a web application built with React and Redux that allows users to create professional resumes using customizable templates and export them as PDF files.